 Students in this program will take part in a practicum experience.
 Information about the practicum experience can be found here.

-VIU’s TESOL program offers you high quality instruction from skilled and experienced professionals in the fields of TESOL, linguistics, and second language acquisition to equip you for a successful career in the growing field of English instruction.
-Our MA in TESOL program places strong emphasis on practical experiences as our TESOL students can observe our ESL teachers in VIU’s ESL program.
+FXUA’s TESOL program offers you high quality instruction from skilled and experienced professionals in the fields of TESOL, linguistics, and second language acquisition to equip you for a successful career in the growing field of English instruction.
+Our MA in TESOL program places strong emphasis on practical experiences as our TESOL students can observe our ESL teachers in FXUA’s ESL program.
 Our MA in TESOL students also have the ability to interact with our ESL students and teachers as well as the possibility to teach in our ESL program to gain practical experience.

 Upon completion of our program, students will be comprehensively prepared to be English language teachers in a wide variety of settings and educational levels in the US as well as abroad

 Please note that our TESOL programs do not provide the licensure required to teach grades K-12 in American public schools.

 All candidates for graduation are required to submit a formal Summative Concentration Portfolio, the details of which include: Part A-Career Preparation; Part B-Two Writing Samples; Part C-Concentration Application; and Part D-Internship Experience.
 The required minimum cumulative GPA for graduation from this program is 3.0.

 - Students will take 12 courses (36 graduate credits)

 - Program can be completed in four semesters of full time study

 This program can be completed within four (4) semesters of full-time study.
 A total of 36 credit hours (12 courses) are required for graduation.
 The program consists of seven (7) Core courses (21 credit hours) and five Elective courses (15 credit hours).